ajeetwankhede/beginner_tutorials/README.md

 </p>

 ## Overview
 This is a beginner's project in which a package is created.
-The package has two nodes, one topic, and one service: node one - publisher (talker), node 2 - subscriber (listener), and topic (chatter).
+The package has two nodes and one topic: node one - publisher (talker), node 2 - subscriber (listener), and topic (chatter).
 The talker publishes a string message on chatter and listener subscribes to chatter.
-The service change_text is used to modify the text message which is published by the talker node.
-Also, a launch file is present to launch both the talker and listener nodes together.
-It accepts an argument to change the frequecny of publishing the message by the node talker on the topic chatter.

 ## Dependencies
 1. ROS Kinetic - to install ROS follow the [link](http://wiki.ros.org/kinetic/Installation)